5 Steps to Write an Arts Supplement for College Applications

 This is the last piece of the arts supplement.
 You will need an art teacher to submit a letter of recommendation on your behalf.

 Be sure to ask your teacher ahead of time.
-Two weeks before the deadline is the absolute minimum that I would consider saying yes to a student.
-It takes a lot of time to write a good recommendation, and you don’t want your teacher to be rushed.
-6-8 weeks of prep time is much better and will produce a better result, especially since your teacher may have several letters to write on any given year.
+Two weeks before the deadline is the absolute minimum that I would agree to write a letter for a student.
+It takes time to write a good recommendation, and you don’t want your teacher to be rushed.
+4+ weeks of prep time is much better and will produce a better result, especially since your teacher may have several letters to write on any given year.

 Try to pick a teacher who has known you for a while, and who you think would write the letter with care.
 Not all artists are great writers, so give some thought regarding your choice.

 Note that you’ll need to submit your teacher’s email address with your supplement.
-Your teacher will receive an email with a link to upload the document, and the recommendation is submitted directly to the college.
+Your teacher will receive an email from the college with a link to upload the document, and their recommendation is submitted through an online portal.
 You will not be able to view the recommendation letter.

 Once you have chosen your teacher, and they have agreed to write a letter, I advise that you send them a document that details your work together.
 Teachers tend to work with a lot of students, and it is easy for your teacher to forget specific information.